zd247/cocangua/README.md

 5. KNOWN BUGS
 List the unfixed bugs and the workarounds, if any.
 6. ACKNOWLEDGEMENT
-List the resources and help that you used to complete this project.Failing to do so might be considered as plagiarism.
+List the resources and help that you used to complete this project.
+Failing to do so might be considered as plagiarism.

-Pseudocode for Machine Player:
+Pseudo code for Machine Player:
 Machine algorithm:

 + How to win this game: